Johnson ‘backtracks on conversion therapy ban’ following furious backlash

 It followed the leak of a Downing Street briefing paper seen by ITV News which said “the PM has agreed we should not move forward with legislation” to outlaw the practice.

-However within hours of the announcement, the journalist who broke the original story quoted a senior Government source as saying legislation would be included in the Queen’s Speech in May.
+However within hours of the announcement, a senior Government source was quoted as saying legislation would be included in the Queen’s Speech in May.

-ITV News UK editor Paul Brand tweeted that the Prime Minister had “changed his mind” after seeing the reaction to the earlier announcement.

-He said the legislation would cover “only gay conversion therapy, not trans”.
+The Prime Minister was said to have “changed his mind” after seeing the reaction to the earlier announcement, and that the legislation would cover “only gay conversion therapy, not trans”.

 There was no immediate official response from Downing Street – although there was no attempt to suggest the latest report was incorrect.